-My first book, Preaching Apocrypha in Anglo-Saxon England, is slated to be published by the University of Toronto Press in 2018.
-I’m currently working on a full-length introduction, translation, and commentary for the apocryphal Gospel of Pseudo-Matthew, to be published by Polebridge Press in the Early Christian Apocrypha Series.
+My first book, Preaching Apocrypha in Anglo-Saxon England, is forthcoming from the University of Toronto Press in 2018.
+My full-length introduction, translation, and commentary for the apocryphal Gospel of Pseudo-Matthew is also slated to be published by Polebridge Press in the Early Christian Apocrypha Series.

 My future plans look beyond apocrypha, as I am increasingly interested in the intersections between old media in the medieval world and new media in our own society.
 As I explore these themes, I hope to engage others in thinking about this subject in my scholarship, teaching, and writing for the public.